momentohq/momento-node-redis-client/README.md

 ### Prerequisites

-To run these examples, you will need a Momento Auth Token.
+To run these examples, you will need a Momento auth token.
 You can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli).

 The examples will utlize your auth token via the environment variable `MOMENTO_AUTH_TOKEN` you set.